Eastern High School (Washington, D.C.)

-Eastern is part of the District of Columbia Public Schools.
-It was founded in 1890 as the Capitol Hill High School.
-It was later relocated and rebuilt in the Collegiate Gothic style and renamed Eastern Senior High School.
+Eastern High School is a public high school in Washington, D.C.
+It serves grades 9 through 12 as part of the District of Columbia Public Schools.
+Located at the intersection of 17th Street and East Capitol Street NE, the school is situated along the border of the Kingman Park and Hill East neighborhoods.
 It is one of the oldest continuously operating high schools in the District of Columbia.
 The campus is listed on the National Register of Historic Places.